ARBII-xD/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-This is simple Tic Tac Toe using python without GUI
+This is simple Tic Tac Toe game using python without GUI